 8. Avoid touching the prayer flags & Mani walls

-When traveling to Buddhists places like Ladakh, Spiti Valley, Zanskar, Tibet, Nepal, Sikkim, etc.. you can see prayer flags at almost many places.
-Or, you will see stones stacked up at places in the form of Mani Walls, all having sacred mantras on them.
+When traveling to Buddhist places like Ladakh, Spiti Valley, Zanskar, Tibet, Nepal, Sikkim, etc.. you can see prayer flags at almost many places.
+Or, you will see stones stacked up at locations in the form of Mani Walls, all having sacred mantras on them.

-PLEASE DO NOT touch by hand or by feet or sit or stand on them.
+PLEASE DO NOT touch by hand or by foot or sit or stand on them.

-These prayer flags or mani stones or other sacred things in the high lands of the Himalayas or anywhere are there for a purpose.
-It is believed that they spread the purity as well as protect us by spreading across with the wind flowing in all directions of the globe from these high mountain passes or places.
+These prayer flags or mani stones, or other sacred things in the high lands of the Himalayas or anywhere, are there for a purpose.
+Locals believe that they spread the purity as well as protect us by spreading across the wind flowing in all directions of the globe from these high mountain passes or places.

 Touching these sacred things unbalances their purity and are always taken negatively by locals as a matter of disrespect to their culture.